Skip to main content

 WHAT IS YOUR ACADEMIC BACKGROUND?

-WHAT ROLE DID IST PLAY FOR YOUR CAREER?
+WHAT ROLE DID ISTA PLAY FOR YOUR CAREER?

 First of all the connectivity how I connected to the people here which are now in different places either because they were postdocs or because they were exprofessors from here in some other places this allowed a lot of connections directly or indirectly.
 That was something very important.